singh-man/books/crackingTheCoding/16_moderate.md

 3         return v % 7;
 4   }
 ```
 Unfortunately, the above code will not generate the values with equal probability.
-We can see this by looking at the results of each call to rand5() an d the return result of the rand7() function.
+We can see this by looking at the results of each call to rand5() and the return result of the rand7() function.

 | **1st Call** | **2nd  Call** | **Result** | ----- | **1st Call** | **2nd  Call** | **Result** |
 | --           | --            | --         | --    | --           | --            | --         |